lavsz/some_files/README.md

 (This seems to set up a SQL style db)

 https://github.com/nandhp/python-imdb

+https://movio.co/blog/category/infographics/ - you have to pay to use the service, but there are some helpful articles for free

 #### links for awards info
 https://blog.silk.co/post/78199230161/how-we-made-the-oscar-database - how to make an Oscars database